-Yes, it’s that time of the year again.
-A chance for a new start, an opportunity to turn over a new leaf.
-We come up with all sorts of New Year’s resolution ideas – to make improvements to our lives in some way.
+Yup, it’s that time of the year again.
+A chance for a fresh start, an opportunity to turn over a new leaf.
+Most of us come up with all sorts of New Year’s resolution ideas – to make improvements to our lives in some way.

 January is the busiest time of the year in gyms for a reason.
 If you’re like most people, losing weight and getting in shape will top your list of New Year’s resolutions.
-The problem is, we start off optimistically but then the harsh reality of life sets in and we lose focus.
+The problem is, we start off optimistically but then the harsh reality of our busy lives sets in and we lose focus.

 Essential reading: Top fitness trackers and health gadgets

-Here are a few tips to help you beat the statistics and achieve your health and fitness goals in 2019.
+Here are a few tips to help you beat the statistics and achieve your health and fitness goals beyond mid-February, way into 2020.
 Ways to avoid the “Ah, screw it!” mentality that leads to cancelled gym memberships.

 Consider your reality

 This is somewhat obvious but many of us can become so hyperfocused on achieving goals that we fail to properly assess our current life situation.
-There are many aspects of life, such as career, family and other special obligations and duties, that affect your ability to achieve fitness and health goals.
+There are many aspects of life we need to factor in, such as career, family and other special obligations and duties, that affect your ability to achieve fitness and health goals.

-It’s also a good idea to reevaluate your resolutions from time to time.
+Finally, don’t forget to reevaluate your resolutions from time to time.
 Your circumstances may change during the year so know when it’s time to switch gears.
-Tweaking your fitness resolutions is much better than giving up!
+Tweaking your fitness resolutions as you go is much better than giving up!

 Generally speaking, the more activity you do the better.
 But if you’re not very active, you should build up to a healthier lifestyle gradually.